 • Thorough Cleaning and Safe Storage: Reusable menstrual cups are designed for you to empty, wash and reinsert.
 In case you are away from cleaning resources like warm water, mild soap etc., cleaning them may not be possible but you will be still be able to empty the fluid into the toilet, wipe if off with toilet paper and reinsert.
 Of course, you need to make sure your hands are clean before you begin this process.

 At the end of the cycle, based on the make and model of your menstrual cup, you will have to follow the specific storage requirements, but it usually means leaving the cup in a loose, breathable bag so that it’s exposed to air.
+Most menstrual cups like the MoonCup or the Diva Cup include one with the package.
 The worst thing you can do is to leave your menstrual up in a tightly sealed container for 3-4 weeks between periods.

 Diva Wash: Strongly Recommended